leithemaster/PlanningPokerGame/README.md

 For more detailed instructions, visit the Usage Guide.

 ## Contributing
 We welcome contributions from the community!
-Whether it's a bug fix, new feature, or improvement to the documentation, your help is appreciated.
+Whether it's a bug fix, a new feature, or an improvement to the documentation, your help is appreciated.
 Please check out our Contributing Guidelines for more information on making contributions.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.